Quasi-isometric rigidity of three manifold groups: Canonical splittings

-We call $T$ the {\it characteristic torus decomposition} of $M$.
-It follows from the works of Thurston and Perel'man that $T$ is also a geometric decomposition, in particular any manifold with an empty characteristic torus decomposition is geometric.
-Conversely geometric manifolds have empty characteristic torus decompositions except the quotients of $Sol$ \cite[Thm\,5.3]{scott:geo3}.
+We call $T$ the {\it characteristic torus decomposition} of $M$. {It follows from the Torus theorem \cite[Theorem IV.4.1]{jaco:shalen:seifert} that a compact Haken {three}-manifold that contains no essential embedded torus is either atoroidal or Seifert fibered.
+Thus {when $M$ is Haken,} we can replace (ii) with "the compactification of every component of $M\setminus T$ either is atoroidal or else admits a Seifert fibration".} It follows from the works of Thurston and Perel'man that $T$ is also a geometric decomposition {and that non-Haken {three}-manifolds are geometric.} Conversely geometric manifolds have empty characteristic torus decompositions except the quotients of $Sol$ \cite[Thm\,5.3]{scott:geo3}.
 Thus the uniqueness statement in Theorem \ref{thm:torus} implies the uniqueness (up to isotopy) of the geometric decomposition if we add a minimality assumption in the spirit of property {\em (iii).}

 As explained at the beginning of \textsection \ref{sec:cansplit}, $T$ induces on $\pi_1(M)=Q$ a structure of graph of groups $\GGG=(\Delta,\{Q_v\},\{Q_e\}, Q_e\hookrightarrow Q_{t(e)})$ where edge groups are isomorphic to $\Z^2$ and vertex groups are fundamental groups of components of $M\setminus T$.